9hitste/docs/docs/9hits-app/manage-campaign.md

 #### Web Security
 Enable/Disable Web Security (same-origin policy)

+#### Bypass Cloudflare
+Fix stuck issue on websites with Cloudflare integration (Available on v5 and later).

 #### Enable SimilarWeb
-Enable SimilarWeb extension (Available on v5 and later)
+Enable SimilarWeb extension (Available on v5 and later). <strong style="color: red">Please note, when this option is enabled, your setting for the Platform option will be ignored and forced to 100% Fixed</strong>

 #### Viewer Version
 Filter traffic from which 9Hits App version